-A multi-story stone building sits semi-hidden behind verdant agriculture.
-Vines cover the lower stories of the building.
-This arch is part of an aqueduct built under orders from Hernán Cortes in the middle of the sixteenth century to service his silver mine and plantation.
+A stone aqueduct is draped in green vines and surrounded by tall trees.
+A tourist stands at the base, looking away from the camera.
+This aqueduct was built under orders from Hernán Cortes in the middle of the sixteenth century to service his silver mine and plantation.
 Today, it is a popular tourist destination, while his plantation home is now home to the regional college of art and languages.
 Taxco is a town south of Mexico City, in the state of Guerrero, known for its silver mines and silversmiths.
 Taxco was famous for its rich silver mines since before the arrival of the Spanish.
 During the colonial period, Taxco was one of the most profitable areas under Spain's control.
 After independence, silver mining declined, but Taxco emerged as a focus point for the artwork of silversmiths.
 Today, the town is a popular tourist destination both for its colonial architecture and high-winding streets, as well as its high-quality silver artwork.